Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions: Numerical method for GPE

-Note that for real-time evolution, we do not employ the dynamic grid approach, as the extrapolation on the new grid introduces additional error.
-This error is not relevant for ground-state calculations, as the system evolves further towards the ground state after each grid adaptation.
-However, in the quench schemes that we consider, this is not a problem.
+We find that in considered quench scenarios, the adaptive grid approach is not necessary.
 In the collapse dynamics, the total energy of the initial harmonic state usually prevents the system from collapsing to sizes that cannot be adequately described by the initial grid (which is chosen with respect to the harmonic state).
 However, this limits our ability to perform quenches to stronger interactions above $\ln B_2/N > -2.14$, where we observe that the calculations become unstable even on short timescales.
 This suggests a potential area for improving our numerical method to handle changing length scales better during real-time evolution.
 In breathing-mode calculations, we use the grid obtained from the ground-state calculations, which is already fitted to describe the system at the relevant length scale.
 This is because we expect the breathing mode to be a weak oscillation around the equilibrium state.